Portugal is hard to resist…

 9. Healthy Living

-First, Portugal boasts the most user-friendly residency options in the Euro-zone.
-If you’d like to live in the country full time you can arrange to do so simply by showing a reliable income of at least 1,100 euro per month.
+If you’d like to live in the country full-time you can arrange to do so simply by showing a reliable income of at least 1,200 euros per month, per couple.
 Many countries offer similar residency programs based on guaranteed income; however, these are typically targeting foreign retirees and come with age restrictions.